datalad/datalad-metalad/docs/source/user_guide/writing-extractors.rst

 ``extract()``
 -------------

-This function is used for actual metadata extraction, and should return an ``ExtractorResult`` object.
+This function is used for actual metadata extraction, and should return an ``datalad_metalad.extractors.base.ExtractorResult`` object.
 The ``ExtractorResult`` is a `dataclass <https://docs.python.org/3/library/dataclasses.html>`_ object, containing the following fields: ``extractor_version``, ``extraction_parameter``, ``extraction_success``, ``datalad_result_dict``, and ``immediate_data`` (optional).

 ..
 TODO:: Explain these fields, especially ``datalad_result_dict``

-The ``immediate_data`` field should be a dictionary with freely-chosen keys.
+If the output category of the extractor is ``IMMEDIATE``, then the ``immediate_data`` field should contain the result of the extraction process as a dictionary with freely-chosen keys.
 Contents of this dictionary should be JSON-serializable, because ``datalad meta-extract`` will print the JSON-serialized extractor result to standard output.

 Example::